 Since the present-day default for crochet is YO, the reference to YU as being usual before 1780 is significant.
 In fact, it took a while before crochet instructions regularly prescribed YO as the standard.
 The earliest known instructions, published in 1785 explicitly illustrate FLO hook knitting being worked YU and RTL, but note that LTR is also possible (fully described here).

-Nalbinding can now be brought into the discussion.
-Audrey Henshall described the Edinburgh bootee as such in 1952, when the research community was abuzz with interest in recently published descriptions of that craft, and none of its members were writing about slip stitch crochet or could even be expected to recognize it.
-I’ve explained my reasons for believing that the bootee is, in fact, archetypal Scottish shepherd’s knitting in a previous post titled A Tale of Two Bootees.
+Audrey Henshall also described the Edinburgh bootee as nalbinding.
+However, that was in 1952, when the research community was abuzz with interest in recently published descriptions of that craft, and none of its members were writing about slip stitch crochet or could even be expected to recognize it.
+I’ve explained my reasons for believing that the bootee is, in fact, archetypal Scottish shepherd’s knitting (the indigenous form of slip stitch crochet) in a previous post titled A Tale of Two Bootees.

-Admitting to some poetic license in that title and taking another step toward the telling of the tale’s remaining half, the second bootee is the child’s sock shown in Böttcher’s drawing above, which she also described as nalbinding.
-There is no question about the slip stitch being readily produceable with an eyed needle, However, it does not follow that higher-level construction details in a garment with a basic slip stitch structure — for example the toe and heel of a sock — can as plausibly be nalbound as they can be crocheted.
+Admitting to some poetic license in that title and taking another step toward the telling of the tale’s remaining half, the second bootee is the child’s sock shown in Böttcher’s drawing above.
+There is no question about the slip stitch being readily produceable with an eyed needle, However, it does not follow that an entire garment with a basic slip stitch structure but also includes shaped construction details such as the toe and heel of a sock, can as plausibly be nalbound as it can be crocheted.